jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

 :::tip

-If you are not sure, which aesthetics are required you can simply browse the geom's help file in R studio (by typing ?geom_point for example) and scroll down to the “Aesthetics” section.
+If you are not sure, which aesthetics are required you can simply browse the geom's help file in R studio (e.g., by using ?geom_point) and scroll down to the “Aesthetics” section.
 The required aesthetics are displayed in bold!

 :::

 Accepted aesthetics, on the other hand, do not need to be specified in order for the geom function to work.
 Instead, these aesthetics can be used to add further detail on the plot and include more variables.
-In our example earlier, we can include the `color` aesthetic and map it to the gender variable to include more detail:
+In our earlier example, we could include the `color` aesthetic and map it to the gender variable to include more detail:

 ```r